rishiigupta04/Youtube-RAG-Chatbot/README.md

 # YouTube RAG Chatbot: AI-Powered Video Q&A Platform 🚀

 ## 📝 Overview
-Unlock the knowledge in any YouTube video with our state-of-the-art Retrieval-Augmented Generation (RAG) chatbot.
-Powered by advanced LLMs and semantic search, this solution transforms video transcripts into an interactive, timestamp-cited Q&A experience for your users.
+Unlock the knowledge in any YouTube video with this Retrieval-Augmented Generation (RAG) chatbot.
+Powered by advanced LLMs and semantic search, this solution transforms video transcripts into an interactive, timestamp-cited Q&A experience.

 ## Live Demo: